ansatzcapital/dilib/docs/source/experimental.md

 - Classic syntax is in some ways a DSL, and this syntax is basically just a plain Python class with cached properties
-- Fewer concepts and easier-to-understand names (e.g., no separation between configs and containers, no exposed singleton/prototype/etc. specs, no special collection specs, no mix-in hacks, no lazy kwargs, words like `cache` instead of `Singleton`, anonymous specs are expressed with regular Python construction)
+- Fewer concepts and easier-to-understand names (e.g., no separation between configs and containers, no exposed singleton/prototype/forward/etc. specs, no special collection specs, no mix-in hacks, no lazy kwargs, no `container.config` confusion, words like `cache` instead of `Singleton`, anonymous specs are expressed with regular Python construction)
 - Although classic syntax should work entirely with static type checkers, because we don't need to "lie" to the type checker (e.g., `dilib.Singleton(T) -> T`), we should have much more robust